avaframe/AvaFrame/docs/moduleOut3Plot.rst

 =================

 :py:mod:`out3Plot.outQuickPlot` is used to generate plots of raster datasets, as for example the simulation results of :py:mod:`com1DFA`.
+The x- and y-axis are shown in meters, where the origin (0, 0) is set to the lower left center coordinate of the raster datasets.

 generatePlot
 --------------